shreyaramesh/Keylogger-for-linux-kernel/README.md

 # Keylogger-for-linux-kernel
-Script to run a key logger than records each keystroke and saves it into a file.
-Caesar's cipher has been implemented to encrypt the keystrokes entered into the file.
+Script to run a key logger that records each keystroke and saves it into a file.
+A cipher has been implemented to encrypt the keystrokes entered into the file.

 Output will be the encrypted version of the pressed keys.